Personalism: Antecedents and influence

 Philosopher Immanuel Kant, though not formally considered a personalist, made an important contribution to the personalist cause by declaring that a person is not to be valued merely as a means to the ends of other people, but that he possesses dignity (an absolute inner worth) and is to be valued as an end in himself.

 Catholic philosopher and theologian John Henry Newman, has been posited as a main proponent of personalism by John Crosby of Franciscan University in his book Personalist Papers.
 Crosby notes Newman's personal approach to faith, as outlined in Grammar of Assent as a main source of Newman's personalism.

 Martin Luther King Jr. was greatly influenced by personalism in his studies at Boston University.
 King came to agree with the position that only personality is real.
 It solidified his understanding of God as a personal god.
 It also gave him a metaphysical basis for his belief that all human personality has dignity and worth.
+In fact, Rufus Burrow highlights King: “‘I think I have discovered the highest good,’ he said.
+‘It is love.
+This principle stands at the center of the cosmos.
+As John says, “God is love.”
+He who loves is participating in the being of God.
+He who hates does not know God.’”

 Paul Ricœur explicitly sought to support personalist movement by developing its theoretical foundation and expanding it with a new personalist social ethic.
 However, he later had significant disagreements with Mounier and criticized other personalist writers for insufficient conceptual clarity.
 Ricœur also disagreed with the other personalists in asserting the significance of justice as a value in its own right and gave this primary in the public sphere, whereas Mounier characterized all relationships including public and political ones in terms of love and friendship.

 Pope John Paul II was also influenced by the personalism advocated by Christian existentialist philosopher Søren Kierkegaard.
-Before his election to the Roman papacy, he wrote Person and Act (sometimes mistranslated as The Acting Person), a philosophical work suffused with personalism.
+Before his election to the Roman papacy, he wrote The Acting Person (sometimes mistranslated as Person and Act), a philosophical work suffused with personalism.
 Though he remained well within the traditional stream of Catholic social and individual morality, his explanation of the origins of moral norms, as expressed in his encyclicals on economics and on sexual morality, for instance, was largely drawn from a personalist perspective.
-His writings as Roman pontiff, of course, influenced a generation of Catholic theologians since who have taken up personalist perspectives on the theology of the family and social order.
+His writings as Roman pontiff, of course, influenced a generation of Catholic theologians who have since taken up personalist perspectives on the theology of the family and social order.